zarf-dev/proposals/0021-zarf-values/README.md

 The values-enabled chart file can then use `.Values.cluster.nodeIPs` to construct the MetalLB range.
 The same pattern can read `.items[0].status.nodeInfo.kubeletVersion` for the [Istio CNI case](https://github.com/defenseunicorns/uds-core/blob/0f8910ea78d1c09abad299b972ff14766207c18a/src/istio/common/zarf.yaml#L104).

-Zarf would resolve `valuesFrom` immediately before rendering each chart or manifest and merge the results into a copy of the package Values used by that entry.
-Chart value mappings and values-enabled files would use that copy, as would manifests with `template: true`; the resolved values would not mutate package-global Values.
+Zarf would resolve enabled `valuesFrom` entries immediately before rendering each chart or manifest.
+It starts with a copy of current package Values and applies entries in declaration order, with later entries winning.
+This per-entry view is used by chart value mappings and values-enabled files without mutating package-global Values.

+Helm precedence remains chart defaults, `valuesFiles` in declaration order, then generated chart values.
+Within that final layer, enabled `valuesFrom` entries override package defaults, deploy overrides, and prior `setValues`.
+To use a package Value instead, `enabledPath` must be `false`, which also skips the lookup.

 Zarf processes charts in list order and then manifests in list order, so an entry can consume an object created by an earlier entry without splitting the component.
 It cannot consume an object that it creates itself because the values are needed before rendering.
 Kind discovery, object or list lookup, and an empty `jsonPath` result would be retried until the package deployment timeout to account for Kubernetes eventual consistency and background reconciliation.
 Authorization errors would fail immediately.
 If the timeout is reached, Zarf would fail before installing the consuming entry.